Why Every PMF Article You've Read Was Written for Someone Else

 2. People come back without being reminded.

 You're probably sending emails, push notifications, check-in messages.
 That's fine.
 But watch for the users who return on their own.
 No prompt.
 No nudge.
 They just open it again.
 At 50 users, you might only have 3 or 4 who do this.
 That's enough.
-Those are your signal users.
+Those are your indicator users.
 Everything you learn about them matters more than anything you learn about the other 46.

 3. Users ask for features instead of asking what the product does.